Clamentos/FabRISC/src/spec/Section6.typ

         [Performance Counters Bank],

         [This bank houses the performance counters which, as mentioned earlier, can be used for performance diagnostic, timers and counters.
 These registers are all `CLEN` bits wide and their operating mode can be programmed via an extra 8 bits attached to each of them.
-The `PERFC` module requires the implementation of this bank, some special instructions and some exception events.
+The `PERFC` module requires the implementation of this bank and some special instructions.
 It is important to note that if a counter reaches its maximum value, it will silently overflow.
 These registers are considered "global" and are not scoped, that is, they are visible to any process at any time regardless of the privilege, however, they are hart private.
 The operating modes are the following:],

         pagebreak(),
         tableWrapper([Performance counter modes.], table(